 The sharpest aperture is when the overall image is at its sharpest.
 The sharpest aperture of your lens, known as the sweet spot, is located two to three f/stops from the widest aperture.
 Therefore, the sharpest aperture on my 16-35mm f/4 is between f/8 and f/11.

-How do I know what aperture to use?
+How do you know what f stop to use?

 If someone tells you to use a large aperture, they’re recommending an f-stop like f/1.4, f/2, or f/2.8.
 If someone tells you to use a small aperture, they’re recommending an f-stop like f/8, f/11, or f/16.